 The Bank's primary objective of securitisation activities is to increase the efficiency of capital and enhance the return on capital employed by diversifying sources of funding.
-The Bank also invests in third party originated securitisation transactions to meet its priority sector lending requirements.
+The Bank also invests in third party originated securitisation transactions in accordance with the investment policy of Bank.